Ten Secrets for Creating Effective Google Slides Templates

 - Importing images can randomly result in poor resolutions.

-Ten nearly magical tricks
+Ten almost magical tricks and one work around

 - Since 2021, you can and you should definitely use Image placeholders in theme layouts.
 They enable quick drag-n-drop operations for working with image slides.
 They have some limitations, for instance, you can’t place an image object in the layout on top of the image placeholder and you can’t just drag inside Slides.